centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/resources-status.md

 The **Monitoring > Resources Status** page is your main view to track resource events & statuses, analyze them, and quickly handle them.

-This view mixes hosts and services to provide a unified interface and a way to manage events.
+This view mixes hosts and services to provide a unified interface and a unified way to manage events.

 ## Events list